davekinkead/thesis/presentations/arse_about_face_liberalism.md

 So today, I want to explore the idea that liberalism get things backwards.
 It's _skew if_, to borrow another Australian turn of phrase.

-More specifically though, I'm going to defend the thesis that that the project of political liberalism approaches the problem of stability within liberal democratic regimes the wrong way.
+More specifically though, I'm going to argue that the project of political liberalism approaches the problem of stability within liberal democratic regimes the wrong way.
 That hope of stable liberal democratic regimes over time given the inevitability of reasonable pluralism is a lost cause.

 So rather than attempt to monkey patch political liberalism onto a pluralist polity with fixed boundaries, I'm propose we should instead use the idea of an overlapping consensus to define the very boundaries of our political associations themselves.
 By reconceptualising _who_ is included within a polity as an endogenous variable of liberal analysis, we can solve the problem of stability over time without the troubles faced by contemporary public reason theory.

 ---

+## The Plan

 In the first half of this paper, I'm going to examine some problems that liberal theory looks like it is unable to address.
 Specifically two problems relating to the brittleness of the theory and its ability to endorse contradiction.

 In the second half, I'm going to propose a way of reconceptualising political liberalism so that it doesn't succumb to these problems.
-I'll try and articulate a concept of jurisdictional fluidity that I'm working on, and try and deal with the inevitable objections.
+I'll try and articulate a concept of jurisdictional fluidity that I'm working on, and try and deal with the inevitable objections the will pop up.

 ---